Everything you need to know before you go.

 Do I need to sign anything?

-Once you register for the retreat, we will send you an information document with an intake form and waiver that you will fill out and sign via the Internet.
+Once you register for the retreat, we will email you an information document with an intake form and waiver that you will fill out and sign online prior to your arrival.

 Can I get on a waitlist if the retreat is sold out?